Computational Approaches for Grocery Home Delivery Services: Problem Description

-The \textit{earliest} (\textit{latest}) \textit{arrival time} $\alpha_{a,i}$ ($\beta_{a,i}$) gives the earliest (latest) time at which the vehicle may arrive at $a$, who is the $i^{\text{th}}$ customer on the tour, while not violating time window and travel time constraints on the preceding (subsequent) part of the tour:
+We consider a fixed tour $\mathcal A = (0,1, \dots,n,n+1)$, where $0$ and $n+1$ are equal to the depot $d$ and $(1,\ldots,n)$ are the customers assigned to the tour.
+We use the concept of earliest and latest arrival time $e_i$ and $\ell_i$, as in \cite{CampSav2006}, which give the earliest (latest) time at which the vehicle may arrive at customer $i$, while not violating time window and travel time constraints on the remaining tour:

-\end{defn} We want to point out that only the arrival time at the customer must be within the defined time window, but not unnecessary the entire service time.
-For reasons of simplicity, the vehicles always leave as early as possible from the depot due to Definition \ref{defn:arrivalTimes}.
-Clearly, this generates unnecessary idle time before serving the first customer of a tour.
-However, in practice, the arrival times in the final delivery schedule are altered such that unnecessary idle time is removed (similar to \cite{solomon_algorithms_1987,CamSa04}).
+Here, we assume $s(0)=s(n+1)=0$. \\ Following the definitions, vehicles always leave as early as possible from the depot.
+This generates unnecessary idle time before serving the first customer of a tour.
+Hence, once the delivery schedule is finalized, we alter the start times of the vehicle in order to avoid this.